django-cms/django-cms/docs/introduction/plugins.rst

 Set up a base template for the application
 ******************************************

-However, in pages of the polls application we only have minimal templates, and no navigation or styling.
+However, in pages of the Polls application we only have minimal templates, and no navigation or styling.

 Let's improve this by overriding the polls application's base template.